 Did you like this blog?
 Share it with others!
 Let us know what YOU think!

-Erin Duffin lives in Hamburg, is an English teacher, blogger, yoga instructor, and is sure that this back-to-school vocabulary will get you ready for the next school year – whether you are sending your kids or going yourself!
-Have fun!
+Erin Duffin lives in Hamburg, is an English teacher, blogger, yoga instructor, and is sure this back-to-school vocabulary will get you ready for the new school year!

 Looking for more phrases, ways to use English everyday, or get the conversation started?
 Sign up for our newsletter or check out the website!